-To help you avoid the worst of the bunch, Eat This, Not That! has rounded up these 18 unhealthiest pasta sauces.
+To help you avoid the worst of the bunch, we rounded up the unhealthiest pasta sauces on store shelves.
 To qualify for our list, these jars had to contain added sugars, use inflammatory vegetable oils instead of heart-healthy olive oil, and be saturated with belly-bloating salt.

 Tomato Basil is a marriage and personal flavor profile we know and love.
-Yet, our hearts were broken when we found out the said-to-be-classic Italian celebrity chef uses more soybean oil in his formulation than traditional olive oil than an actual classic recipe would typically include.
-We can't be on board with that change since a 2016 review in the journal Nutrients suggests that consuming more omega-6 laden foods, such as soybean oil, than omega-3-laden foods can actually increase appetite and put you at risk for weight gain.
-In fact, the recipe uses more of the saturated fat than the
+Yet, it's a bit discouraging to see the Italian celebrity chef uses more soybean oil in his formulation than traditional olive oil than an actual classic recipe would typically include.
+We can't be on board with that change since a review in the journal Nutrients suggests that consuming more omega-6 laden foods, such as soybean oil, than omega-3-laden foods can actually increase appetite and put you at risk for weight gain.

 We get it.
 Sometimes there is really nothing better than some creamy, delicious, cheese sauce.
 But this is not the way to do it.
 The celebrity chef crafts this bottle with plenty of additives like soybean oil and whey powder concentrate (yes, just like the protein powders you put in smoothies).
 And even worse, unlike a fresh version of a dairy-based sauce, this bottle dishes you little to no bone-strengthening calcium at all.

 Fun fact: the founder of Francesco Rinaldi got his background by working for Ragu in his younger days.
 And despite his now home-team advantage, he couldn't live up to the well-known brand's reputation.
 In this case, the hearty sauce is a real heart-breaker!
 Just one serving holds more sodium than a large order of McDonald's fries…